Tarchonanthus camphoratus

-Tarchonanthus camphoratus (known as camphor bush for its scent, or leleshwa in Kenya), is a shrub or small tree, widespread in Africa south of the Sahel.
+Tarchonanthus camphoratus (known as camphor bush for its scent, or leleshwa in Kenya), is a shrub or small tree which is widespread in Africa south of the Sahel, and in Yemen.

 Description

 The camphor bush can reach up to 6 meters in height.
 The twigs and younger stems are white-felted, as are the undersides of the leaves.
 The upper leaf surface is dark olive-green.
 Bruised leaves smell strongly of camphor.
 Tarchonanthus camphoratus is dioecious.
-Flowers are usually present from December to May (in South Africa), with cream colored panicles on a discoid head.
+Flowers are usually present from December to May (in South Africa), with cream coloured panicles on a discoid head.
 Male flowering heads have several flowers whilst the female has only a few.
 The fruit is a dense and woolly achene.

 Cultivation and uses

 Tarchonanthus camphoratus wood is fragrant, close-grained, attractive, durable and rich in aromatic oils.
 It is used as wood fuel and a source of charcoal.
 It is also used as a traditional building material, in horticulture, and in tribal papermaking.
 Leleshwa is also a source of aromatic oils used as fragrances.
 Its leaves are used by the Maasai to scent their homes and persons.